jnkather/DeepHistology/README.md

 --- | --- | ---
 experiment | '' |  which experiment to load
 gpuDev     | 1 | GPU Device (1 or greater)
-maxBlockNum | 1000 | number of  (tiles) per whole slide image trainFull | false | train on full dataset after xval modelTemplate | shufflenet512 | which pretrained model, possible options are defined in getAndModifyNet() backwards | false | for each experiment, work backwards in the list of targets binarizeQuantile | [] | split high/low at this quantile, possible options: floating point number between 0 and 0.5 or empty (use mean) foldxval | 3 | if cross validation is used, this is the fold, possible option: any positive integer.
-If this is 0, no cross validation will be done. aggregateMode | majority | how to pool block predictions per patient, possible otions: 'majority', 'mean' or 'max' saveTileTable | false | save a table for all tile predictions for visualization in QuPath tableModeClini | XLSX | file format of clinical table, XLSX or CSV hyper | default | set of hyperparameters as defined in getDeepHyperparameters(), possible options: default, lowresource or verylowresource valSet | [] | validation set proportion of training set to stop training early
+maxBlockNum | 1000 | number of blocks (tiles) per whole slide image, upper limit for computational efficiency, applies in any mode (xval, deploy, train-test, ...) trainFull | false | train on full dataset after xval modelTemplate | shufflenet512 | which pretrained model, possible options are defined in getAndModifyNet() backwards | false | for each experiment, work backwards in the list of targets binarizeQuantile | [] | split high/low at this quantile, possible options: floating point number between 0 and 0.5 or empty (use mean) foldxval | 3 | if cross validation is used, this is the fold, possible option: any positive integer.
+If this is 0, no cross validation will be done. aggregateMode | majority | how to pool block predictions per patient, possible otions: 'majority', 'ignoreClass' (variant of majority, see below), 'mean' or 'max' tableModeClini | XLSX | file format of clinical table, XLSX or CSV hyper | default | set of hyperparameters as defined in getDeepHyperparameters(), possible options: default, lowresource or verylowresource valSet | [] | validation set proportion of training set to stop training early